evanl23/learn-git/tasks/clone.md

 This will undo your edits to `names.txt`, but will get your local repository up to date with the one used by everyone.
-Simply add your name to the document again, and try committing.
+Simply add your name to the document again, and try committing and pushing to the repository again.
 This time, it should work.

 Congratulations!
-You've make your first (of hopefully many) commits using the git version control software.
-Next, let's learn how to create a branch in git.
+You've make your first commit (of hopefully many) using the git version control software.
+Next, [let's learn how to fork a repository in git](/tasks/fork.md).